Disease Guide ·Wobbler Syndrome ·2026

 What Is Wobbler Syndrome

-Cervical spondylomyelopathy (CSM) — commonly called Wobbler Syndrome — involves compression of the spinal cord in the neck region.
-Malformed or unstable cervical vertebrae press on the spinal cord, disrupting nerve signals to the legs.
-Two forms exist: disc-associated (middle-aged giant breeds) and bone-associated (young large breeds).
-The most common spinal cord disorder in large and giant breed dogs
+Compression of the spinal cord in the neck caused by malformed or unstable cervical vertebrae.
+Two forms: disc-associated (middle-aged giant breeds) and bone-associated (young large breeds).
+The most common spinal cord disorder in large and giant breed dogs.

 Symptoms - What to Watch For

-Wobbly, uncoordinated gait in the hind legs — the hallmark sign.
-Stumbling or dragging the back feet.
-Difficulty getting up from lying down.
+Wobbly, uncoordinated gait in the hind legs - hallmark sign.
+Stumbling or dragging hind feet.
+Difficulty getting up.
 Neck pain or stiffness.
-Short, choppy front leg steps with long, swaying hind leg strides.
-Muscle wasting in the shoulders.
+Short, choppy front leg steps with swaying hind leg strides.
+Muscle wasting.
 Progressive weakness in all four legs.
-Symptoms are usually gradual and progressive

 Diagnosis - $1,000-$3,000